SeiryuZ/HemeWeb/proposal/README.md

 tools will have its own image.
 Tying down the simulation execution on the web application to these image is trivial and allow users to reproduce it easily.
-This feature is what makes containerization technology really suitable to make sure research is reproducible as observed in [7].
+This feature is what makes containerization technology, especially docker [10], really suitable to make sure research is reproducible as observed in [7][11].

 On top of making it easy to reproduce, containerization technology also allows the re-use of the resource from the infrastructure.
 Currently, if